Vector Currents of Massive Neutrinos of an Electroweak Nature

-At first sight, in the difference in masses dependence all neutrinos have the unequal charge with his radius as well as the unidentical magnetic moment.
-There exist, however, the earlier \cite{28} and comparatively recent \cite{29} laboratory restrictions on the size of $e_{\nu_{l}}^{E}$ which may testify in favor of neutrino universality.
-It follows from the paper \cite{28} in addition that $e_{\nu_{l}}^{E}< 2\cdot 10^{-13}\ {\rm e_{e}^{E}}.$ This value together with (\ref{64}) or (\ref{72}) gives the possibility to directly look at the nature of weak masses of the vector types of Dirac neutrinos:
+At first sight, because of the difference dependence in masses, all neutrinos have neither an equal charge, the same charge radius, nor an identical magnetic moment.
+There exist, however, earlier [37] and comparatively recent [38] laboratory restrictions on the size of $e_{\nu_{l}}^{E},$ which may testify in favor of neutrino universality.
+It follows from ref.
+37 in addition that $e_{\nu_{l}}^{E}< 2\cdot 10^{-13}\ {\rm e_{e}^{E}}.$ This value together with (\ref{63}) or (\ref{71}) gives the possibility to directly look on the nature of weak masses of the vector types of Dirac neutrinos

-Thus, the existence both of an electric and of a weak components of mass is by no means excluded experimentally.
+Thus, the existence both of an electric and a weak component of mass is by no means excluded experimentally.

-In the mass type dependence, a neutrino has a non-zero charge, charge radius and magnetic moment.
-It is not a wonder therefore that the above-mentioned experiments may serve as a practical confirmation of the availability of universal mass structure of the interaction with any of gauge bosons of all Dirac neutrinos of vector currents.
-Of course, an observed regularity reflects the sharply expressed features of mass, charge and thereby opens the chance for creation of the unified picture of nature of elementary particles and fields.
+In the mass type dependence, a neutrino has a nonzero charge, charge radius, and magnetic moment.
+Therefore, it is not surprising that the previously mentioned experiments may serve as a practical confirmation of the availability of universal mass structure of the interaction with any of the corresponding types of gauge bosons of all Dirac neutrinos of vector currents.
+Of course, an observed regularity reflects the sharply expressed features of mass and charge and thereby opens the chance for creation of the unified picture of nature of elementary particles and fields.